Prospective Doctoral Students

 Queen Margaret University is dedicated to improving the quality of life and building the evidence-base for policy and practice through interdisciplinary research and industry relevant knowledge exchange.
 The value of our work is measured by its impact and the social usefulness, practicality and applicability of its outcomes.

-As an engaged university, our aim is to understand society and enhance it: to connect local and international perspectives; to inform public debate; and to make significant contributions beyond academia.
+Our aim is to understand society and enhance it: to connect local and international perspectives; to inform public debate; and to make significant contributions beyond academia.
 We have a vibrant research culture that promotes synergy between teaching, research and knowledge exchange.

 Queen Margaret University Graduate School welcomes applications for doctoral studies within our areas of expertise and specialist subject areas.